|

 problems helps to maintain interest and relate the troubleshooting

-problems to real world problems.
 After mastering the first 37

 to present additional challenge to Techs who are ready for more

 42 individual electrical troubleshooting problems.
-To

 buy H-113 now Click